videostream/cordova-chromecast/README.md

 ```
 cordova plugin add https://github.com/acidhax/cordova-chromecast.git
 ```

-The module will be on the window, no need to require it!

 You will need to import the following projects as Library Projects in order for this plugin to work: